[Exclusive] New EU sanctions detail Putin's 'torture' of Navalny

 It also doesn't say if Navalny was directly murdered or killed by harsh prison conditions.

-But it shows the horrors that Putin's services inflicted on his main opposition rival, despite the fact Navalny was an internationally acclaimed figure.
+But it shows the horrors that Putin's services inflicted on his main opposition rival before his death, despite the fact Navalny was an internationally acclaimed figure.

-IK-3 "punishment" chief Yuri Konoveev and prison medical chief Alexei Lysuk, both of whom are being blacklisted, were "responsible for the health of Alexei Navalny from 25 December 2023 until his death", the EU document said.
+IK-3 "punishment" chief Yuri Konoveev and prison medical chief Alexei Lysuk, both of whom were to be blacklisted, were "responsible for the health of Alexei Navalny from 25 December 2023 until his death", the EU document said.

 Konoveev "ensured that a regime of maximum possible physical isolation was inflicted on Navalny".